Service and Assistance Animal Policy

 E. Removal of Approved Animal

-The Disability and Accessibility Services Office on behalf of the University may exclude/remove an Approved Animal when 1) the animal poses a direct threat to the health or safety of others, or 2) the animal’s presence results in a fundamental alteration of the University's program, or 3) the owner does not comply with Owner’s Responsibilities in University Housing, or 4) the animal or its presence creates an unmanageable disturbance or interference with the SLU community.
+The Student Accessibility Services Office on behalf of the University may exclude/remove an Approved Animal when 1) the animal poses a direct threat to the health or safety of others, or 2) the animal’s presence results in a fundamental alteration of the University's program, or 3) the owner does not comply with Owner’s Responsibilities in University Housing, or 4) the animal or its presence creates an unmanageable disturbance or interference with the SLU community.

 Owners of Approved Animals are solely responsible for any damage to persons or University property caused by their animals.